-It’s been exactly ten years since Tom Hiddleston‘s Loki entered our lives, making his first appearance in Kenneth Branagh‘s Thor as the titular character’s mischievous, plotting brother, and reappearing many times over the course of Marvel’s Phase One, Two and Three.
+The Season 1 Premiere of Loki is out, and it’s been exactly ten years since Tom Hiddleston‘s Loki entered our lives.
+He made his first appearance in Kenneth Branagh‘s Thor as the titular character’s mischievous, plotting brother, and reappeared many times over the course of Marvel’s Phase One, Two and Three.
 During these ten years, we’ve seen the God of Mischief attempt to do a whole lot of things – from replacing his father Odin (Anthony Hopkins) on the throne of Asgard to using the Tesseract to rule over Earth; from deceiving The Avengers to defeating Thanos.
 Though our unlucky villain nearly succeeded but ultimately failed in pretty much all his endeavours, Loki also did much more than that, holding our attention with his magnetic screen presence, surprising us with his crafty schemes, and inevitably winning us over with his clever disguises, quick comebacks, and some of the most hilarious, iconic dialogue in the history of the MCU.

 And so, we follow our favourite God to the Mongolian Desert, where he finds himself surrounded by strangers.
 And what else could our hero have done if not the most Loki-like thing of all, replicating a scene from The Avengers and letting them know just how “burdened with glorious purpose” he is?
 Understandably, his audience is confused.
 But just when Loki is about to adapt to the situation and come up with another trick, mysterious portals start to appear out of nowhere, and we begin to realise that not only is Loki going to defy our expectations with another WandaVision-style, genre-bending adventure, but it is also going to revolutionise the MCU itself, starting from its foundations.